Skip to content

 Fresnel's laws

-This model is based on the physical behaviour of light: the Fresnel's Laws describe light transmission and reflection at the interface of two transparent materials of different refraction indexes n1 and n2.
-This is a very general behaviour, derived from Maxwell's equations describing electromagnetism.
+This model is based on the physical behavior of light: Fresnel's Laws describe light transmission and reflection at the interface between two transparent materials with different refractive indices (n1 and n2).
+This is fundamental behavior derived from Maxwell's equations of electromagnetism.

-Fresnel's laws are first applied to the air-glass interface; they describe the reflected ray and the transmitted ray.
-At the next interface (glass-EVA), the Fresnel equations are applied again to the transmitted ray.
-Light trapping or multiple reflections are not modelled in PVsyst.
+Fresnel's laws are first applied to the air-glass interface, describing the reflected and transmitted rays.
+At the next interface (glass-EVA), Fresnel equations are applied again to the transmitted ray.
+Light trapping and multiple reflections are not modeled in PVsyst.

-The exact IAM profile depends on the different material layers present in the module.
+The exact IAM profile depends on the different material layers in the module.
 PVsyst considers:

-Reflections from the cell's silicon, busbars or fingers are neglected in the IAM model.
-The figure below shows the IAM profile for normal glass and AR-coated glass and compares it to the ASHRAE parametrization.
-It shows that the ASHRAE parametrization underestimates the IAM value at medium angles (30 to 60°) and overestimates them over these values.
+Reflections from the cell's silicon, busbars, or fingers are neglected in the IAM model.
+The figure below shows the IAM profile for normal and AR-coated glass and compares it to the ASHRAE parametrization.
+It shows that the ASHRAE parametrization underestimates IAM values at medium angles (30–60°) and overestimates them above 60°.

 ASHRAE Parametrization (deprecated)

-In the past, the IAM function has often been estimated using the "ASHRAE" parametrization (proposed in the 1980s by this American standards organization), depending on only one parameter bo:
+Historically, the IAM function was often estimated using the "ASHRAE" parametrization (proposed in the 1980s by this American standards organization), which depends on a single parameter bo:

-For single-glazed thermal solar modules, the usually accepted value for bo is of the order of 0.1.
-But in a PV module, the lower interface, in contact with the cell, presents a high refraction index, and our specific measurements on real crystalline modules actually indicate a value of bo = 0.05.
+For single-glazed thermal solar modules, the typical value for bo is around 0.1.
+However, in PV modules, the lower interface contacting the cell has a high refractive index, and measurements on real crystalline modules indicate a value of bo = 0.05.

 Sandia model (deprecated)